joakim-brannstrom/dextool/plugin/mutate/doc/design/test_mutant/basis.md

 partof: SPC-test_mutant
 ###

-The program shall terminate a test suite when it reached the *timeout*.
+The plugin shall terminate a test suite when it reached the *timeout*.

-The program shall *adjust* the timeout when there are no mutants in the state *unknown* and there are at least one mutant in the state *timeout*.
+The plugin shall *adjust* the timeout when there are no mutants in the state *unknown* and there are at least one mutant in the state *timeout*.

 TODO: further refine the requirements.
 The intent is what is described in the below algorithm.